Frequently Asked Questions

 Any student who meets the following criteria is eligible to participate in Upward Bound, provided there is space in the program:

 - Attends Ogden, Ben Lomond, or Clearfield High School, (or a junior high that feeds into one of these high schools)

 - Family is low-income according to federal guidelines and/or neither parent has earned a bachelor’s degree

 How much does it cost to participate in Upward Bound?

 Nothing.
 Upward Bound is a federally-funded program, and is free to qualifying participants.

 How does Upward Bound recruit new students?

-Eligible students in the ninth through twelfth grades are recommended by school counselors, teachers, friends, family, and other community members.
+Eligible students in the 9-12 grades are recommended by school counselors, teachers, friends, family, and other community members.
 Each recommended student meets with the Upward Bound director.
 Students may then be invited to participate in Upward Bound, and will need to complete the required paperwork.